 Sultana Kamal, vice president of Bangladesh Poribesh Andolon (BAPA), told Dhaka Courier that plastic waste dumping is increasing and enhancing river pollution.
 The contribution of the environmental activists, she added, should be more vocal just like in the climate change issue.

 Educationist and social activist Rasheda K. Choudhury said, without considering affected people, the government is trying to save the river polluters rather than punishing them.
 Referring to a recent study, she said, about 25 percent children in the capital city are being affected with different diseases due to polluted water and air.

 Corporate organisations, as part of their CSR activities, have always pledged allegiance to the Earth Day.
 Top mobile network operator Banglalink, during Earth Day, makes it a point to greet its customers with saplings and messages to spread awareness about protecting the environment.
 As an environmentally responsible Digital organization, it understands the worth of Earth's limited resources.

-Taimur Rahman, Chief Corporate & Regulatory Affairs Officer, Banglalink said that Banglalink supports environmentally friendly policies which reflect through our work strategy.
+Taimur Rahman, Chief Corporate and Regulatory Affairs Officer, Banglalink said that Banglalink supports environmentally friendly policies which reflect through our work strategy.
 We believe customers are our biggest strength and therefore we have taken such step to spread the awareness message among them.
 We hope, it is going to be executed not only for today, but this should be a continuous practice for creating a sustainable environment.
-Banglalink will continue implementing similar initiatives as it moves forward and aspires to be the leading Digital communication service provider of Bangladesh.”
+Banglalink will continue implementing similar initiatives as it moves forward and aspires to be the leading Digital communication service provider of Bangladesh."

 Taking it for granted?